UNamurCSFaculty/B2Scala/README.md

 The code in the ``needham_schroeder.scala`` file should execute and deliver the behavior described in the joined article.

-Further tests can be made by modifying this file at the will.
+Further tests can be made by modifying this file at will.

 ## Example package with B2Scala as a library

 A simple Scala project that uses B2Scala as a library is included in the subdirectory b2scala_as_a_library_ex_of_use.
-The tool is the ``lib`` folder as a jar file.
+The tool is in the ``lib`` folder as a jar file.
 The program is this time in the directory ``src/main/scala/my_program``.

-Concretely, please save this subdirectory on your computer, enter it and execute in sequence
+Concretely, save this subdirectory on your computer, enter it and execute in sequence

 - ``sbt compile``